-LONG BEACH — In 1914, Long Beach was in the midst of huge religious revival, and Mayor Louis Wheaton embarked on his conservative agenda.
+LONG BEACH — “The Twentieth Century Way” is set in 1914 Long Beach, when the city was in the midst of huge religious revival, and Mayor Louis Wheaton embarked on his conservative agenda.

 Wheaton was determined to keep alcohol out of the city, stop illegal gambling, and run “social vagrants” (code for gay men) out of town, and he didn’t care if people’s lives were ruined.